≡ Menu

 Lower fees please

-Vanguard’s fee cuts are small in that they’re of hundredths of a basis point – but chunky percentage-wise:
+Vanguard’s cuts are small in that they’re just a few basis points – but chunky reductions with respect to these already tiny fees:

 Source: Vanguard Investor